interledger/rfcs/0029-stream/0029-stream.md

 | Data | VarOctetString | Application data. |

 Packets may be received out of order so the `Offset` is used to indicate the correct position of the byte segment in the overall stream.
 The first `StreamData` frame sent for a given stream MUST start with an `Offset` of zero.

+Fragments of data provided by a stream's `StreamData` frames MUST NOT ever overlap with one another.
+For example, the following combination of frames is forbidden because bytes 15-19 were provided twice:

+    StreamData { StreamID: 1, Offset: 10, Data: "1234567890" }
+    StreamData { StreamID: 1, Offset: 15, Data: "67890" }

+In other words, if a sender resends data (e.g. because a packet was lost), it MUST resend the exact frames — offset and data.
+This rule exists to simplify data reassembly for the receiver.

 #### 5.3.12. `StreamMaxData` Frame